So you've already familiarised yourself with how to get into med school and are thinking about Oxford or Cambridge.

-Learn about medical school interview questions
+Learn about how to prepare for a medical school interview

 Ultimately, you need to consider how you deal with pressure and whether you like the traditional teaching methods.
 Look at all the factors to consider when choosing a medical school and decide what is truly important for you.

 If your decision to apply to Oxford or Cambridge is based solely on prestige, you may be setting yourself up for disappointment.
 Many students drop out due to the intensity.
 This is perfect for some and terrible for others!